ThatGuyOliver/esphome-diehl-platinum/README.md

 # UNSTABLE - WORK IN PROGRESS

 # esphome-diehl-platinum
-Esphome component to readout diehl platinum solar inverters to use in Home Assistant
+Esphome component to readout diehl platinum solar inverters (to use in Home Assistant).

 | Quantity | Unit |
 |----------|----------|